 If you have any queries, please drop us an email at email@example.com

 Once we have received your application it will be evaluated by the admissions department and a member of our team will be in touch with you.
+Our Selection Criteria and Admissions Policy and Procedures are downloadable here for Undergraduate (BA) degrees, and Postgraduate (MA) degrees.

 If you meet the minimum requirement for the course you are applying for, you will receive an email or a call inviting you to attend an interview at Central Film School.
 During the interview you will also have a private tour of the school as well as the opportunity to meet our tutors and/or current students.
+Click here to download an information sheet about interviewing at Central Film School.

 The Undergraduate courses in Practical Filmmaking and Screenwriting lead to an award from University of Gloucestershire.
 They are validated courses which means that Central Film School designed the course and is responsible for students' teaching, support and assessment.
 Following a rigorous process the University approved Central Film School to offer courses that lead to a University of Gloucestershire award; these courses have been carefully scrutinised by the University and validated, meaning that the University considers it to be equivalent in level and standards to similar awards offered by the University and at other higher education institutions in the UK.